AlfieRider/mixitup-creature-hunt/README.md

 1. Enter the usual MixItUp system.
 2. In Channel Point Rewards (or Commands), create and name the redeem to your pleasing.
 3. Under the Actions list, click '+' and select 'External Program'.
-4. Set the `Program File Path` to your actual `python.exe` (no the `.py` script).
+4. Set the `Program File Path` to your actual `python.exe` (not the `.py` script).
 This is because MixItUp doesn't shell-execute by default, thus requires the real executable here.
 Use methods such as `where python` or searching for `python.exe` to locate this.
 5. Set the `Program Arguments` to the full path of `CreatureHunt.py` (e.g: `"C:\Folder\CreatureHunt.py"`)
 6. Toggle `Wait Until Complete` ON, ensuring the file exists by the time the action runs. `Save Output` is counterintuitively not required, as the output we desire is from `HuntResult.txt`.
 7. Add a `File Action`, set to `Read Specific Line From File`.
 The `file path` is to `CreatureHunt.py`, line number 1 should be saved to a Special Identifier, e.g. `$huntMessage`.